Valid proof of identity

 The Norwegian Public Roads Administration accepts the following foreign documents as proof of identity:

 - Foreign passport (not emergency passports)

-- National ID card from EU/EEA countries and Switzerland
+- National ID card from EU/EEA countries, Switzerland or Ukraine

 You need to be able to provide your full Norwegian national identity number / D number (11 digits).